m4rch1n0/adversarial/README.md

 - **Poisoning**: `configs/poisoning/cnn_p*.json`, `resnet_p*.json` (dirty-label) or `backdoor_*.json` (backdoor)
 - **Visualize**: `configs/vision/visualize_vision_resnet.json` (requires prior vision attack run, as in its config it MUST point to the vision attack results directory)

+Used configs can be found under `results/used/`.
+See experiments_reported.md for more details.

 ## Experiments

 ### Vision Attacks (FGSM/PGD)